AdobeDocs/commerce-merchant-services.en/help/store-fulfillment/solution-requirements.md

 ## Business requirements

-Your business must meet the following minimum criteria to implement the Store Fulfillment solution.
+Your business must meet the following minimum criteria to implement the Store Fulfillment solution:

 - US-based businesses only